icepack/plumes/README.md

 * Lazeroms et al. (2018).
 Modelling present-day basal melt rates for Antarctic ice shelves using a parametrization of buoyant meltwater plumes.
 The Cryosphere
 * Hoffman et al. (2019).
 Effect of Subshelf Melt Variability on Sea Level Rise Contribution From Thwaites Glacier, Antarctica.
 JGR Earth Surface

+##### Observations

+* Chartrand and Howat (2020).
+Basal channel evolution on the Getz Ice Shelf, West Antarctica.
+JGR Earth Surface
+* Das et al. (2020).
+Multidecadal Basal Melt Rates and Structure of the Ross Ice Shelf.
+JGR Earth Surface. (see also [the data](https://www.usap-dc.org/view/dataset/601242) on USAP website)

 ##### Numerics

 * Aizinger, Dawson (2002).
 A discontinuous Galerkin method for two-dimensional flow andtransport in shallow water.
 Advances in Water Resources